Joohyun0304/Aura-Photo-Booth/README.md

 # Aura-Photo-Booth

-A mysterious aura photo booth for Havas New York's internal project.
 While final version has physical input box triggered by arduino communication, this repository covers without that part.
 User can click anywhere to proceed instead.